code4life49/shijingty_web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## 公司简介

+ShijingTY Technologies is an indie software company focused on creating innovative digital products and applications based on original ideas.
+As an independent developer, we primarily build and launch our own apps and digital solutions, while also offering custom development services to select clients and partners.